 CORE’s prior research linked the overall HEM to statistically significant cost savings of $38 Per Member Per Month (PMPM), driven primarily by less inpatient utilization (e.g. hospital stays).
 However, we also found that those savings were concentrated among older, sicker, and more expensive members.

-This new evaluation brings five years of additional data that CORE will use to evaluate the impact of participating in HTHU on a range of outcomes, including participants’ health and health behaviors, as well as impacts on health care utilization and costs.
+This new evaluation brings five years of additional data that CORE will use to evaluate the impact of participating in HTHU on a range of outcomes, including participants’ health and health behaviors, as well as impacts on health care utilization.
 CORE will use claims data, surveys, and interviews to take an in-depth look at HTHU participants’ outcomes over time alongside a matched comparison group of employees who did not participate.
 The project is expected to last 15 months.

 To learn more, email us!